lvignoli/diapo/template.typ

 	// The presentation's author, which is displayed on the title slide.
 	author: none,

+	// The presentation's authors, which are displayed on the title slide.
+	authors: none,

 	// The date, displayed on the title slide.
 	date: none,